Jump to:

 What is the best two-player Switch game?

-The best two-player Switch game is It Takes Two.
+The true best two-player Switch game is It Takes Two.
 Its constant variety and emotional story make it a standout when you want to play something truly creative.
 Every stage reinvents itself, so you never feel stuck doing the same task twice.

 Is Switch good for couples?